Patient Rights and Responsibilities

 - Have your child’s pain assessed and reduced as much as possible with pain management efforts.

-- Review your child’s medical record with his or her attending physician or designee in attendance while your child is hospitalized.
+- Review your child’s medical record with their attending physician or designee in attendance while your child is hospitalized.

 - Request additions to your child’s medical record.

-You and your child have the responsibility to:
+Patients and patient families have the responsibility to:

-- Provide accurate, complete information about present complaints, past illnesses, hospitalizations, medicines and other matters related to your child’s health that facilitate their care, treatment and services.
+- Provide accurate, complete information about present complaints, past illnesses, hospitalizations, medications and other matters related to your child’s health that facilitate their care, treatment and services.

-- Produce, upon request, documentation of the right to consent for your child’s admission and treatment.
+- Produce, upon request, documentation of the right to consent to your child’s admission and treatment.

 - Ask for an explanation if you do not understand papers you are asked to sign or anything related to your child’s care.